xyzshantaram/writers-jam/data/description.md

   [WhatsApp group]($WHATSAPP_URL) to share and discuss!
 - Most importantly of all, have fun!

-The theme for this week is "**Flavours of Love**".
+The theme for this week is "**Two Stories**".
 You are encouraged to get creative with the theme.
-Talk about, the types of love you've experienced, family drama... give the reader a taste of what love is like for you.
+Write a poem that reads differently top to bottom and bottom to top, two literal separate stories, about the House M.D. episode, or tell the same events from two different perspectives.

 What are you waiting for?